-In addition to these Ministries and Parliamentary Secretariats other entities also play an important role in youth policy decision making:
+In addition to these Ministries and Parliamentary Secretariats, other entities also play an important role in youth policy decision-making:

 The Social Affairs Committee within the Maltese Parliament deals with all matters relating to social policy, including social assistance and family matters, which may be referred to it by the House or by the Standing Committee on House Business.
-It is responsible of youth issues.
+It is responsible for youth issues.

 Aġenzija Sapport provides social work services; community, day and residential services and works with persons with disability and their families to secure the means, opportunities and services whereby they can execute their right to fully participate in community life.